lizard-buzzard/spring-security-user-registration/README.md

 </dependency>
 ```

-For implementation of __public void initialize(PasswordConstraintValidator constraintAnnotation)__ method of __PasswordConstraintValidatorImpl__ I recommend to refer to [Custom Password Constraint Validator Annotation Example](https://memorynotfound.com/custom-password-constraint-validator-annotation/).
+For the implementation of __public void initialize(PasswordConstraintValidator constraintAnnotation)__ method of __PasswordConstraintValidatorImpl__ I recommend to refer to [Custom Password Constraint Validator Annotation Example](https://memorynotfound.com/custom-password-constraint-validator-annotation/).
-And for implementation of __public boolean isValid(String password, ConstraintValidatorContext constraintValidatorContext)__ method refer to [passay/src/test/java/org/passay/CharacterCharacteristicsRuleTest.java](https://github.com/vt-middleware/passay/blob/master/src/test/java/org/passay/CharacterCharacteristicsRuleTest.java).
+And for implementation of __public boolean isValid(String password, ConstraintValidatorContext constraintValidatorContext)__ method please refer to [passay/src/test/java/org/passay/CharacterCharacteristicsRuleTest.java](https://github.com/vt-middleware/passay/blob/master/src/test/java/org/passay/CharacterCharacteristicsRuleTest.java).

 ## --Commit-13-- ##
-The commit supports Spring MVC Custom Validation of User's DTO 'password' field: passay.org library's custom Message Resolver for different languages, depending on __'lang_choosed'__ login.html HttpRequest parameter.
+This commit supports Spring MVC Custom Validation of User's DTO 'password' field.
+It uses __passay.org__ library's custom Message Resolver for different languages, depending on __'lang_choosed'__ login.html HttpRequest parameter.

 In order to understand how it works, please refers to [Guide to Internationalization in Spring Boot](https://www.baeldung.com/spring-boot-internationalization)

 Pay attention to next pair of methods of the __MvcConfig__ class which implements __WebMvcConfigurer__ interface.
-The __addInterceptors()__ method adds the interceptor which will switch to a new locale based on the value of the __lang_choosed__ parameter appended to a request:
+The __addInterceptors()__ method adds the interceptor which switches to a new locale based on the value of the __lang_choosed__ parameter appended of a request:
 ```
 @Override
 public void addInterceptors(final InterceptorRegistry registry) {